AdobeDocs/experience-manager-cloud-service.en/help/move-to-cloud-service/cloud-acceleration-manager/using-cam/cam-readiness-phase.md

 ## What's Next {#whats-next}

-Once you have learnt how to log into Cloud Acceleration Manager and how to create a project, you are now ready to move on to reviewing the next step, Using the Implementation Phase.
+Once you have learnt how to log into Cloud Acceleration Manager and how to create a project, you are now ready to move on to reviewing the next step, using the [Implementation Phase](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/moving/cloud-acceleration-manager/using-cam/cam-implementation-phase.html?lang=en).